Labor Standard Calculation & Configuration

 Analyzing the Results

 Compare the calculated required headcount with your expectations for that role at each point in time.
 If the headcount values are higher or lower than expected, then first check whether the underlying forecast values are at the expected levels.
-If the forecast values are as expected, then the labor standards might not be realistic and would need to be adjusted.
+If the forecast values are as expected, then the labor standards might be unrealistic and needs adjustment.

 Creation of required headcount

 Required headcount based on labor standards is created automatically after the AI Demand Forecast is run.
-The demand forecast can be created automatically on a weekly (or other regularity) basis or manually through Quinyx or Pythia (AI Optimization).
+The demand forecast can be created automatically weekly (or other regularity) or manually through Quinyx or Pythia (AI Optimization).

-In Pythia (AI Optimization), you can also trigger the Labor Standard Calculation manually.
+In Pythia (AI Optimization), you can also manually trigger the Labor Standard Calculation.
 In the initial dashboard, select Demand Forecasting.
 This will bring you to Analysis.
 Take the following steps to run the headcount calculation:

 - Select the headcount variable on the left for which you want to run the calculation.